gangadhar-nageswar/assignment7/README.md

 # 3‑D Object Localization

-This package localises a detected *teddy bear* from the Isaac ROS DetectNet pipeline in 3‑D and publishes its **full pose (position + orientation) in the SLAM “map” frame**, ready for Nav2, MoveIt 2, or logging.
+This node localises a detected *teddy bear* from the Isaac ROS DetectNet pipeline in 3‑D and publishes its **full pose (position + orientation) in the SLAM “map” frame**, ready for Nav2, MoveIt 2, or logging.

 ---